 Trout In The Classroom

-With the over 100 locations signed up for 2019-20, we're hoping to line up an increased number of volunteers this year to support the institutions that will have in the Classroom programs.
-It looks like there will be installations in Montgomery, Frederick, Howard, Carroll, Baltimore, Anne Arundel, Harford, Washingtion, Allegany, Charles, Prince Georges and Garrett counties as well as the District of Columbia.
-This year we are serving elementary, middle and high schools as well as 2 college programs and we expect that more than 4,000 students will receive and incubate fertilized Kamloops rainbow trout eggs, hatch and raise the trout in their classroom aquariums and then release the fingerlings into local streams.
+Trout in the Classroom throughout the Mid-Atlantic area is managed by the Mid-Atlantic Council of Trout Unlimited.
+With the over 100 locations signed up for 2024/25, we're hoping to line up an increased number of volunteers this year to support the institutions that will have Trout in the Classroom programs.
+It looks like there will be installations in Montgomery, Frederick, Howard, Carroll, Baltimore, Anne Arundel, Harford, Washingtion, Allegany, Prince Georges and Garrett counties as well as the District of Columbia.
+This year we are serving elementary, middle and high schools as well as several nature center programs and we expect that more than 5,000 students will receive and incubate fertilized Kamloops rainbow trout eggs, hatch and raise the trout in their classroom aquariums and then release the fingerlings into local streams.
 Through TIC they learn to appreciate the importance of cold clean water and environmental stewardship.
 Volunteers are needed to take part in any or all of the following activities:

 • Get free training in how to set up and maintain a school aquarium, raise trout and keep them healthy